The Chicago Maroon: The University of Chicago Weekly

 A report on the history of The Maroon compiled for its centennial celebration begins, "When the U of C opened in October 1892, students were already on campus selling the U of C Weekly," which was the parent publication of the Maroon in its current form.
 The Weekly was established by two graduate students, Emory Forster and Jack Durno, and served as a student-run news and literary publication, even though it was owned by a local businessman.

 Several publications were attempted in the first decade of the university's operation, but The Weekly was the only one that managed to stay afloat.
 The first of these abortive efforts was The Maroon, a daily paper published from October 17, 1892, to April 19, 1893.
 The next attempt was a thrice-weekly newspaper, also called The Maroon, which published from May 15, 1895, to March 20, 1896.
 The last was another daily, this time called The Daily Maroon, whose founding was plagued with difficulties: Days after its first printing on May 7, 1900, the Faculty Board of Student Organizations suspended the publication because "the editors were duped into printing a supposed scandal."
 After another failed effort later that spring, The Daily Maroon died for a second and final time.

-According to one Weekly editor, "its contents filled the space of about 16 to 24 pages and included articles about the old University, the faculty members, future plans, athletics, various student activities, and so-called verse."
-Although it was the largest paper available to students, and the only one that was financially successful, its editors believed that the university – which was quickly developing into a premier institution – was in need of a stable daily newspaper.